grisuno/LazyOwn/README.md

 This function performs the following actions:
 1. Checks if the provided target host (`rhost`) is valid.
-2. If the `line` argument is "pass", it reads credentials from the `credentials.txt` file and attempts authentication for each user-password pair using Evil-WinRM.
+2. If the `line` argument is "pass", it searches for credential files with the pattern `credentials*.txt` and allows the user to select which file to use for executing the command.
 3. If `line` is not "pass", it prints an error message indicating the correct usage.

 Parameters:
 line (str): A command argument to determine the action.
-            If "pass", the function reads credentials from the `credentials.txt` file and attempts to authenticate.
+            If "pass", the function searches for credential files and authenticates using the selected file.
             If not "pass", it prints an error message with usage instructions.

 Returns: